dataesr/openalex-affiliations/README.md

 This repo lists a sample of cases where the country of affiliation present in OpenAlex appears potentially incorrect.
 We have used our own [affiliation-matching tool](https://github.com/dataesr/affiliation-matcher) to detect these cases, and this automatic tool itself is not perfect.
 Nevertheless, we believe that the vast majority of the cases raised here are of interest.

+** October 2023 feedback **

+In **`mismatch_country_asof_20231017.jsonl`**, we list some `raw_affiliation_string` that we detected to provoke country mismatch (and then of course RoR mismatch).
+There are few (around 50 + variants) but they affect many publications.
+We provide also some 'contaminated' DOIs, all published in 2021.
+A few examples:

+- all affiliations that contain a researcher ORCiD are linked to the US (assuming an affiliation to ORCID) ex: https://api.openalex.org/works?filter=doi:10.21203/rs.3.rs-480042/v1

+- University College London linked to Australia ex: https://api.openalex.org/works?filter=doi:10.1609/icwsm.v15i1.18053

+- Sorbonne University linked to UAE ex: https://api.openalex.org/works?filter=doi:10.21468/scipostphys.10.3.054

+- Dnipro State Medical University linked to France ex: https://api.openalex.org/works?filter=doi:10.26641/2307-5279.25.1.2021.231404

+- also very vague strings are matched, like "Independent Researcher" linked to Great Britain ex: https://api.openalex.org/works?filter=doi:10.1016/j.qref.2021.01.019

+Some of the mismatches we detected seem explainable (like the bug for ORCiD), but others seem very weird, like the Dnipro State Medical University matched with a Valeo RoR ?

+** First feedback (now deprecated) **

 We present this data with the following fields

 - **raw_affiliation_string**: raw affiliation string as present in OpenAlex